Beyond the Pitch

 However, the right advice at the right moment can be transformational—especially when that advice helps an entrepreneur sign up those first customers.

 It’s all about leveraging experience and relationships to create optimal strategic partnerships.
-In this process, advisors are invaluable.
+In this process, mentors are invaluable.
 Here’s how:

 Industries are not homogenous.
 In the early years of a startup’s life, successful entrepreneurs will narrow up their opportunity to focus on specific industry segments (also called the serviceable available market).
-In just a few hours, an advisor who knows the industry can deliver a tutorial that can save an entrepreneur days, weeks or even months of industry research.
-With a few phone calls, a well-connected advisor can introduce the entrepreneur to a powerful network of individuals, trade groups, and strategic suppliers within the targeted industry segment.
+In just a few hours, a mentor who knows the industry can deliver a tutorial that can save an entrepreneur days, weeks or even months of industry research.
+With a few phone calls, a well-connected mentor can introduce the entrepreneur to a powerful network of individuals, trade groups, and strategic suppliers within the targeted industry segment.

 Startups need to do business with companies who are willing to go shoulder to shoulder, engaging in two-way partnerships.